SmolinskiP/GLaSSIST/README.md

 **Q: What's the difference between regular wake word and interactive prompts?**
 A: Regular wake word is user-initiated ("Hey Jarvis, turn on lights").
 Interactive prompts are system-initiated (HA asks "Turn on lights?" and waits for voice response).

+**Q: How does media player volume management work?**
+A: GLaSSIST automatically saves current volume levels, reduces them to a target level during voice interactions, then restores the original levels afterward.
+This ensures GLaSSIST is clearly audible without permanently changing your media volumes.

+**Q: Can I use wait_for_response: false for announcements?**
+A: Yes!
+Set wait_for_response to false for TTS-only announcements that don't need user input.
+Perfect for notifications, status updates, and confirmations.

 ## 📄 License